 “I thought of how pumpkins could be processed into pastries, how it could help farmers and provide jobs to the unemployed while generating profit for me,” Mukagahima recalls.

 She began to search the internet for recipes, especially how to make breads from pumpkin.
-To experiment with these recipes, she asked a nearby bakery to allow her to use their oven to make pumpkin bread.
+To experiment with these recipes, she asked a nearby bakery to allow her to use its oven to bake pumpkin bread.
 After baking the first batch, she gave samples to her neighbours for feedback.
 “They were really impressed.
 This encouraged me to apply for the DOT Rwanda’s Social Enterprise Competition in 2017, which I won.”

 How did the company grow into the business it is today?